marcinzh/skutek/CHEATSHEET.md

 |`Tell("Hello")`      |`Writer[String]`  | `Unit !!
 Writer[String]`|
 |`Choose(1 to 10)`    |`Choice`          | `Int !!
 Choice`|

-Nullary operations require explicit type parameter, like in `Get[]`.
+Nullary operations require explicit type parameter, like in the case of `Get[]`.

 # Handlers